hanwenzhang123/fullstack-note/README.md

 - class selector `.`
 - Type selectors `p`
 - Universal selector `*`

+#### px, em and rem
+specify sizes or lengths of elements using various units of measure

+- px: You get what you asked for.
+Pixels may be good at spacing and layout, but are not good fit for font-size.
+- em: Relative to the parent element
+- rem: Relative to the root element (HTML tag)

 #### Three ways to insert CSS
 - external CSS (better choice, a separate css file)
 - internal CSS (putting css directly in the html page)